 Four daughters lose and find their mothers, engage and disengage with them, learn and unlearn who these women are and who they were before they came along.
 These daughters, intentionally and unintentionally, look for meaning and identity in the women who gave them birth; because whether we like or barely tolerate them, whether they put us together fragment by careful fragment, or whether they undo us with the tug of an errant string, who they were tells us everything about who we will become.

-A portrait of a Burmese woman’s quest to piece together the fragments of her identity and how she’s helping empower the people of Myanmar with social and emotional intelligence through her psychological consulting firm so they can heal, transform, and grow to reach their fullest potential and contribute to the development of their country.
-Author, educator, psychologist, and social entrepreneur Su Su Maung was born in Burma, grew up in Singapore, immigrated to Canada, and settled down in California.
+We take you into the world of a Burmese woman’s quest to piece together the fragments of her identity as Su Su Maung.
+We also learn about how that quest led her to found the Myanmar-based psychological consulting firm, Citta Consultancy.
+Citta helps empower the people of Myanmar with social and emotional intelligence so they can heal, transform, and grow to reach their fullest potential and contribute to the development of their country.

 Motherhood has often been considered a pinnacle of wisdom and serenity, a sort of joining together of all those parts of ourselves in lesser focus.
 But in truth, motherhood opens more doors than it closes.
 It is an endless series of complications and ambiguities that are put into sharper relief by the arrival of a daughter.
 What emerges from the following four stories is this precise push and pull, pondered through the lens of devotion and loss, of privilege and resentment, of injustice and forgiveness.